zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 Once you download a library, you will not have to do it again.
 It stays in the scratch folder.
 However, every time you use a node and load python, you will have to add the above path to PYTHONPATH so the new instance of python can find the library binaries.
-I recommend adding the "export PYTHONPATH ..." line to your .bashrc file (in your home directory) so its executed every time you log on to Hyak.
+I recommend adding the `export PYTHONPATH ...` line to your .bashrc file (in your home directory) so its executed every time you log on to Hyak.

-##### Other Software
+#### Other Software

 In general, you can download any software, not just python packages, to your gscratch file and compile them from there.
 Use curl or wget to download files off remote servers (from website).
 The Hyak Wiki has a [tutorial](https://wiki.cac.washington.edu/display/hyakusers/Hyak+Compiling+HDF5+Serial) that